This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 These are the current requirements for entering Saudi Arabia as a tourist visa holder:

-- Having insurance that covers the costs of treatment from infection with COVID-19 during the period of stay in the Kingdom (included in the
+- having insurance that covers the costs of treatment for infection with COVID-19 during the period of stay in the Kingdom (included in the tourist visa)

 Registration of arrival and registration of vaccinations is not required to enter the Kingdom, and fully vaccinated individuals can register their vaccine details through the Muqeem web portal.